clarktrimble/ba-blog/content/blog/encapsulated-env-cfg.md

 As a project scales up, the cost of also managing config files scales as well.
 Envars are simple key-value pairs just there in, ah, the environment.

-Scaled infrastructures built on containerization have good support for envvar config, perhaps even favoring the approach.
+Scaled infrastructures built on containerization have good support for environmental config, perhaps even favoring the approach.
 The generally sane Twelve-Factor App site has a good [take](https://12factor.net/).
 In particular, I'll draw attention to: